Oil Dispersion Bath with Lavender Oil

-As a rule, the temperature of the bath water is not higher than the body temperature, so that the body’s warmth organism is stimulated.
-During a subsequent rest, the body is actively confronted with the substance, which stimulates it to generate its own warmth.
+As a rule, the temperature of the bath water is not higher than body temperature, so that the body’s warmth organism is stimulated.
+During a subsequent rest, the patient's body is actively confronted with the substance, which stimulates it to generate its own warmth.

 The choice of oil depends on the symptoms of the patient.

 Oil dispersion bath therapy can be learned in a detailed training course.
 See also the section on “Fundamentals of External Applications”

 However, a simplified procedure at home is possible after instruction by a therapist.